Meet Chloe

 - Chloe Ayissi-Etoh

-We are excited to welcome Chloe Ayissi-Etoh, a rising fashion designer, to the Hems & Brims Summer/Fall 2026 cohort.
-Four years into running her own brand, Chloe understands that the best designers never stop being students.
+Four years into running her own brand, Chloe understands that the strongest designers never stop being students.
 "I've learned a lot, but I know there's so much more to master," she says.
 "Right now, I'm focused on building a stronger foundation in the fundamentals of fashion design so I can truly excel."
-That drive to keep growing is exactly what brought her to this community, and it runs through everything she does.
+For Chloe, that kind of growth is best learned by doing.

 Every project she takes on starts in the same place: with a question.
 What is this piece for?
 What is it trying to say?
 From there, she builds moodboards pulling from architecture, landscapes, and textures, sketches out multiple directions, orders fabric samples, and works through the toile process until something real starts to take shape.

-That thoughtfulness comes through in her work, especially in a piece called Salvaged, a bag from her collection Illusion.
+That kind of thoughtfulness shines through in her work, especially in a piece called Salvaged, a bag from her collection Illusion.
 It's made from over 200 individually cut denim fragments and took more than 40 hours of handwork to complete.
 The idea behind it was to push back on the false narratives people build around emotions like depression, using worn and frayed pieces of fabric to represent resilience and the quiet process of putting yourself back together.
 "It was the first real abstract design I did.
 It pushed my limits and showed me just how creative sewing can get," she says.
-More than anything, she wants the people who experience her work to feel something real, refreshed, inspired, and a little more confident in themselves.
-"My goal is for the garment to feel like a breath of new energy," she explains.

-Chloe was drawn to Hems & Brims because she wanted to be around people who genuinely get it.
-Creatives who share not just her ambitions but her experiences too.
+Chloe was drawn to Hems & Brims because she wanted to be around people who genuinely get it, creatives who share not just her ambitions but her experiences too.
 "It feels grounding to be in a space where people understand what it means to create while supporting one another," she says.
 As she steps into this next chapter, she's looking forward to building real connections, learning more about sustainable business practices, and continuing to grow as both a designer and a creative.

 "Just do THE thing.
 Don't waste time trying to make it perfect.
 Success will never be in reach if you don't take the next step, even if you don't feel ready."